top of page

 What to Feed

-Although this post is primary about how to feed, I feel obligated to note that cats are obligate carnivores.
+Although this post is primary about how to feed, it's important to note that cats are obligate carnivores.
 That means they need a diet high in animal protein.
 If you're only feeding kibble, or you're feeding a lot of kibble, you're likely feeding your cat too many carbohydrates and not enough animal protein.
 If you're wondering what I feed my crew, I feed them a variety of food high in animal protein which is great for optimal nutrition, enrichment and preventing finickiness.
-If you're feeding a lot of kibble, consider working toward a goal of transitioning away from primarily kibble to a healthier diet.
+If you're feeding a lot of kibble, consider working toward a goal of transitioning away from primarily kibble to a high animal moisture rich diet which is more appropriate for their species.

 The water dish should be cleaned daily too.
-And try moving the water away from the food.
-Studies show cats like to drink water from multiple sources away from their food dish.
+And consider where it's located.
+Cats prefer multiple sources of water bowls, located away from their food dish.
 You don't need a fancy fountain, but a few water bowls that are not made of plastic and cleaned daily are great for most cats.
 My cats prefer filtered water.

 Here's a sample schedule: